-Dates: The deadline for receipt of full proposals for all programs at the NCCOS/CSCOR office is 3 p.m., Eastern Time on October 14, 2010.
+Dates: The deadline for receipt of full proposals at the NCCOS/CSCOR office is 3 p.m., Eastern Time on December 15, 2014.
+The required letters of intent (LOI) for all programs, must be received by 5:00 p.m.
+Eastern Time, on September 30, 2014.
+LOIs should be submitted by email to Mary.Payne@noaa.gov.
 Applications received after the closing date and time will not be accepted.
 Please note: Validation or rejection of your application by Grants.gov may take up to 2 business days after submission.
 Please consider this process in developing your submission timeline.